top of page

 This quote is profound in its layers of truth.
 The greatest harm is turning over our worth for others to define—allowing them to hand us our self-esteem in a box tied with a bow.

-There was more than one time in my life when others caused me to think of myself as less than I was, but there is one turning point I remember clearly: the time and place I began to place more weight on the opinion of others than I did myself.
+There were more than one time in my life when others caused me to think of myself as less than I was, but there is one turning point I remember clearly: the time and place I began to place more weight on the opinions of others than I did on myself.

 In the 5th grade, I became aware of the “popular girls.”
-This awareness turned into a desire to be like them, and my desire became a quest to join their exclusive circle.
+This awareness evolved into a desire to emulate them, and my desire became a quest to join their exclusive circle.
 I began to copy their fashion style and sense.
 I started pulling back my bangs with two barrettes—one on each side—and dropped my uncool friends in favor of cooler ones.
-Instead of beating the boys in tetherball at recess, I gossiped with the cool girls about people, what they wore, what they said, and what they did.
+Instead of beating the boys at tetherball during recess, I gossiped with the cool girls about people, what they wore, what they said, and what they did.

 I would laugh when the cool girls laughed, never offering an opinion of my own but simply nodding yes to all their statements and beliefs while adopting their language—“groovy,” “far out,” “peace out,” and “keep on steppin’.”
 To this day, I credit my eye-rolling skills to their tutelage.
-By sixth grade, I achieved part-time status in their group and put all my efforts into becoming a full-time member.
+By sixth grade, I had achieved part-time status in their group and devoted all my efforts to becoming a full-time member.

 My quest came to an unfortunate end that year when the fashion choice of a pair of white go-go boots, intended to attract a certain boy's attention, was deemed “not cool," and I was “cut” from the group.
 I watched as notes, cootie catchers, and my attempts at smiles to get their attention were met with sidelong glances and smirks.